-The Secretary of the Department of Agriculture has entered into a collection agreement with Wine Australia.
-Wine Australia will collect the wine export charge for wine exporters.
+The Department of Agriculture, Fisheries and Forestry has entered into a collection agreement with Wine Australia.
+Wine Australia will collect the wine export charge on behalf of the Commonwealth from wine exporters.

 When export charges apply